 Gross income.
 Gross income is all income you receive in the form of money, goods, property, and services that is not exempt from tax.
 If you are married and live with your spouse in a community property state, half of any income described by state law as community income may be considered yours.
-For a list of community property states, under Separate Returns, later.
+For a list of community property states, see Community property states, under Separate Returns, later